mlecjm/SmartDataTrust/README.md

 To deploy and test these Smart Contracts, we use Truffle and Ganache.

 * [Truffle](https://www.trufflesuite.com/truffle) is a development environment and testing framework for Smart Contracts for blockchains using the Ethereum Virtual Machine (EVM).
-* [Ganache](https://www.trufflesuite.com/ganache) is an Ethereum-like network emulator that enables a personal Ethereum blockchain on the local network to run execute commands and inspect the state of the blockchain.
+* [Ganache](https://www.trufflesuite.com/ganache) is an Ethereum-like network emulator that enables a personal Ethereum blockchain on the local network to execute commands and inspect the state of the blockchain.

 ### Install Truffle and Ganache
 ------------